-- The district does not pay for the position completely by McKinney-Vento funds.
+- The district does not pay for the position completely with McKinney-Vento funds.
 The district should fund this position proportionately to the time spent on each position; and - The person is able to effectively carry out all duties of the position as required by federal law.

-Are custodial agencies required to have points of contact?

-No; however, all custodial agencies have identified personnel to serve as points of contact to work with the districts to address the educational needs of the children in their care.
-Ohio's custodial agencies' points of contact can be found at education.ohio.gov/Topics/School-Improvement/Foster-Care.
+Note: Although custodial agencies are not required to have a contact, many have identified personnel to serve as points of contact to work with the districts to address the educational needs of the children in their care.